Free Shipping On Orders + $100

 There is a proving* of Lob. card. by S. D. R. Dubs, who took ten drops of the tincture in one dose.
 Dubs’ symptoms have been confirmed by a second proving by Kopp (H. W., xxxi.
 26).
 The acrid properties of the plant were immediately felt by Dubs, in burning in mouth and throat, which lasted a long time.
 Sticking and pricking sensation in various parts, especially left chest and left hypochondrium.
 Oppression of breathing.
 Headache at base of occiput burning in tongue and fauces.
 Many symptoms occurred at 8 a.m.
 Sleepy but difficulty in sleeping.
 A lady to whom Cooper gave one dose of Lob. cd. had “flashes of light before eyes every day for a week.”
 It seems, he says, to have an action distinct from that of other Lobelias, since a dose of it brought back pains which had been relieved by Lob. dort.

 *In homeopathy, a dilute amount of the herb, mineral, or other substance is taken until a “proving” or symptom picture results.
 The symptoms that appear in the provings are compared to those of a sick person; if properly matched, the person who takes the remedy will heal.

-The Ancient Chinese System of Plant Classification
+The Ancient Chinese System

 In addition to the system of classification by plant signatures, other systems also were used in ancient times.
 Thousands of years ago the Chinese developed a system of plant classification based on temperature, flavor, and direction.
 Armed with this knowledge, an herbalist could identify which plants were most useful for a particular illness.